tsalik/kostas-tsalikis.com/content/posts/uploading_an_android_library_on_jcenter.md

 title: "Uploading an Android library on JCenter"
 date: 2019-05-21T22:47:02+03:00
 tags: [android]
-description: "A small overview on how publishing an Android open-source library on a public maven repository works"
+description: "A small overview on how to publish an Android open-source library on a public maven repository"
 ---

-Facing a lack of inspiration for quite a time I decided to draw some from an old project of mine.
-A couple of years ago I created an open-source library named [`target-layout`](https://github.com/tsalik/target-layout) which was basically a `FrameLayout` that draws a view on its center and some `drawables` around it, letting the user to pinch zoom on the view and select through a range of levels.
+Facing a lack of inspiration for quite some time I decided to draw some from an old project of mine.
+A couple of years ago I created an open-source library named [`target-layout`](https://github.com/tsalik/target-layout) which was basically a `FrameLayout` that draws a view on its center and some `drawables` around it, letting the user pinch zoom on the view and select through a range of levels.

 {{< caption image="/gifs/targetlayout.gif" alt="TargetLayout animation" caption=" Of course a GIF might be the best way to showcase what the library does." >}}

-Apart from the joy of creating a custom and unique UI and delving in to the depths of how a view measures, layouts and draws I decided to learn how to publish the library on JCenter.
-Unfortunately, I haven't been the best maintainer on the world and left the library targeting old Android SDK versions, without any support for AndroidX.
-What's more, I had left the project without Continuous Integration(CI from now on) and as the years passed forgot how publishing on JCenter works, so I decided to revisit these topics before doing any further work with the library itself.
+Apart from the joy of creating a custom and unique UI and delving into the depths of how a view is measured, laid-out and drawn I decided to learn how to publish the library on JCenter.
+Unfortunately, I haven't been the world’s best maintainer, so I left the library targeting old Android SDK versions, without any support for AndroidX.
+What's more, I had left the project without Continuous Integration (CI from now on) and as the years passed, I forgot how publishing on JCenter works, so I decided to revisit these topics before doing any further work with the library itself.

 # Adding CI on your open-source library

-The first think to do was to update all its outdated dependencies.
-This meant updating gradle versions along with target and compile Android SDK versions so a new user of the library would be able to compile it with no problems and warnings.
+The first think I had to do was updating all its outdated dependencies.
+This meant updating gradle versions along with target and compile Android SDK versions so any new users of the library would be able to compile it with no problems and warnings.
 Even though I am the maintainer and could push directly to the master branch, I decided to go for a pull request process with myself.
 Doing so meant that I would emulate the process of someone else trying to use and modify the library, so I needed to add some checks from an external CI server in order to verify that the library actually builds.

 Among the most usual CI services that support open-source projects and are Android friendly are [CircleCI](https://circleci.com/) and [TravisCI](https://travis-ci.org/).
-As I had some previous experience with TravisCI on a toy project, I decided to use TravisCI in order to kick-start the process of making the library more modern.
-In order to start using TravisCI, first of all it is needed to create an account or sign in with your GitHub account.
+As I had some previous experience with TravisCI on a toy project, I decided to use TravisCI in order to kick-start the process of making the library modernized.
+In order to start using TravisCI.
+First of all, it is needed to create an account or sign in with your GitHub account.
 After doing so, we can add from the dashboard a git repository and then add a `.travis.yml` file on the root of the repo.
 The `.travis.yml` is essential as it instructs TravisCI on how to build the project - if TravisCI does not find the `.travis.yml` on the root of the repo it will be unable to build.
 Below you can find a sample `.travis.yml` for building an Android project:

 ```yml
 language: android